connectrpc/examples-es/README.md

 Connect Web Integration is a repository of example projects using Connect-Web with various JS frameworks and tooling.
 It provides numerous examples for integrating Connect-Web into a project.

 All projects test Connect-Web against the Eliza demo running at demo.connect.build.
+Each project illustrates an example of unary and server-streaming with the exception of React Native (see [README](react-native) in that project for explanation).

 ## Pre-requisites